-Use GraphQL to create widgets · Cloudflare Analytics API docs
+Use GraphQL to create widgets

 Groups query nodes.
 For example, the

-ipFlows1mAttacksGroups data set represents minute-wise rollup reports of attack activity.
-For more detail, see Data sets.
+ipFlows1mAttacksGroups dataset represents minute-wise rollup reports of attack activity.
+For more detail, refer to Datasets

 |Time Selection